 Michigan Tech is committed to a diverse and inclusive community of and for scholars.
 The Michigan Tech Strategic Plan indicates this with the goal of ensuring a supportive environment for all members of the University community, including increasing diversity and promoting success of all students, faculty, and staff.

 An institution-wide challenge exists to effectively assess and evaluate our diversity efforts.
 We regularly measure retention and graduation rates of students and recruitment outcomes of diverse faculty, staff, and students.
 The information provided in this site describes the current status of some of these measures.
-The University Strategic Plan dashboard and Institutional Analysis Fact Books contain additional data.
+The University Strategic Plan dashboard and Institutional Research Fact Book contain additional data.

 About the Data